Last updated 20 August 2018

 Of course, some post-Brexit amendments are necessary as to the role of the UK supervisory authority and its relationship with the EU authorities for example.

 The notes to the Queen's speech (page 46) underlined the importance of maintaining data flow from the EU after Brexit to "cement the UK's position at the forefront of technical innovation, international data sharing and protection of personal data."

 The September Data Protection Bill

 On September 14th 2017, the Data Protection Bill was published in the UK.
 The goal of this piece of legislation is to modernize data protection law in the UK for the years to come.

-However, it is important to note that the GDPR will apply in the UK from May 25th 2018, the Data Protection Bill will only apply where the GDPR leaves Member States opportunities to make provisions for how it applies in their country.
+However, it is important to note that the GDPR is applying in the UK as of May 25th 2018, the Data Protection Bill only applies where the GDPR leaves Member States opportunities to make provisions for how it applies in their country.

 The Data Protection Bill also concerns other topics than the provisions of the GDPR.
 The Information Commissioner’s Office (ICO), UK’s Data Protection Authority, explained that it is important to read the GDPR and the Data Protection bill side by side.